 Pressure Blowers – Pressure blowers are characterized by high pressure with low airflow as compared to other centrifugal industrial fans with blower wheel speed a minimal 3600 rpm.
 They are in single or multi-stage configuration with positive displacement packages for pneumatic conveying systems.

-High Temperature Fans – When temperatures exceed 200 degrees fans and blowers are considered high temperature in direct drive configuration.
-Where high heat processes up to 2000 degrees F, for ovens and kilns, arrangement changes as does metal, insulation and auxiliary features.
-High temperature fans need concise specifications to be successfully applied.
+High-Temperature Fans – When temperatures exceed 200 degrees fans and blowers are considered high temperatures in direct drive configuration.
+Where high heat processes up to 2000 degrees F, for ovens and kilns, arrangement changes as does metal, insulation, and auxiliary features.
+High-temperature fans need concise specifications to be successfully applied.

 OEM Fans – Original Equipment Manufacturers require fans and blowers that need to be redesigned to fit into their machinery or process.
 Standard products just won’t do it.
 SysTech will assist with the process and suggest solutions to the application.

-Fan wheels or propellers determine the model name of a fan, and their abbreviation would be part of the model number.
-Example HDBI model is a Heavy Duty Backwardly Inclined fan and AF would be an airfoil bladed wheel.
-Listed below are those we commonly encounter and is not meant to be an all-inclusive list.
+Fan wheels or propellers determine the model name of a fan, and their acronym would be part of the model number.
+For example, an HDBI model is a Heavy Duty Backwardly Inclined fan and AF would be an airfoil bladed wheel.
+Listed below are wheels/propellers we commonly encounter and is not meant to be an all-inclusive list.

-Backward Inclined – Straight single thickness blades angled backwards.
+Backward Inclined – Straight single-thickness blades angled backward.
 Smallest wheel diameter for given cubic feet of air per minute.
 Easily coated or made of special alloys.
-Perfect for projects such as dust collection, pollution control and oven exhaust.
+Perfect for projects such as dust collection, pollution control, and oven exhaust.